ksmithut/.dotfiles/README.md

 - `resetprompt` - Resets prompt
 - `clone <user/repo> [folder name]` - Clones a repo into the given folder name.
   If no folder name is given, the folder name will be the repository slug name.
+- `space` - Displays how much space the current repo takes up
+- `docker-stop-all` - Stop all docker containers

 # Commands (from bin/)